sitebay/docs/articles/guides/troubleshooting/wp-cli/index.md

 ---
 slug: wp-cli-tutorial
 author:
-  name: Site Bay
+  name: SiteBay
   email: support@sitebay.org
-description: "Learn how to use WP-CLI, the command-line interface for WordPress, to manage your Site Bay WordPress sites more efficiently."
+description: "Learn how to use WP-CLI, the command-line interface for WordPress, to manage your SiteBay WordPress sites more efficiently."
 keywords: ['WP-CLI', 'command line', 'WordPress management']
 tags: ["wordpress"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2024-04-27
 modified: 2024-04-27
 modified_by:
-  name: Site Bay
+  name: SiteBay
-title: "Mastering WP-CLI on Site Bay"
+title: "Mastering WP-CLI on SiteBay"
 ---

 Hey!
 Wanna level up how you manage your WordPress site?
 Let's dive into WP-CLI, the superhero command-line tool that lets you boss around your WordPress site straight from the terminal.
-And yep, you can totally do this on Site Bay with our browser-based VSCode (code-server).
+And yep, you can totally do this on SiteBay with our browser-based VSCode (code-server).
 Cool, right?
 Let's get started.

 ## Setting Up Your Environment
 First things first, you gotta let WP-CLI know how you roll.
 This means setting up environment variables to customize how WP-CLI behaves when you run it.